 • Three does with archery.

 Deer Notes: Three-point rule.
 No dogs.
-Limit during the modern gun youth permit hunt is one deer, buck (no antler restrictions) or doe.
+Limit during the modern gun youth permit hunt is two deer: one buck (no antler restrictions) and one doe.

 Sept.
 1, 2013-Feb.
 28, 2014.
 Daily limit - 8, possession limit - 16.
 Dogs allowed except during firearms deer hunts.